 Most people associate pine trees with bundled evergreen needles and pine cones, and rightly so.
 All pine tree species are conifers, including the genus Pinus that gives them the common name.
-But you may be surprised by how many pine tree varieties exist.
+You may be surprised though by how many pine tree varieties exist.
 Read on for information about types of pine trees and tips for identifying pine trees in the landscape.

 About Different Pine Trees